ethancanne/gias-hope-2/content/posts/our-christmas-wish-list-of-miracles-join-us-in-giving-the-gift-of-hope.md

 author: Cannelongo family
 category: GIASHOPE.org
 content: |-
-  ### **Our family’s little ministry has seen God turn small offerings into great miracles and this Christmas, we invite you to be part of the story.**
+  ### **Our family’s little ministry has seen God turn small offerings into great miracles and this Christmas, we invite you to be part of the story...**

   For over five years, GIA’s Hope has been planting seeds of hope ...helping orphans come home and bringing comfort to the brokenhearted.